 Time: ChST (UTC+10)

-Capital: United States dollar (USD)
+Currency: United States dollar (USD)

 How to get there: The main international gateway into the Marianas is Saipan.
 There are frequent flights from Japan, South Korea and Taiwan, but visitors from the US will have to connect in Guam or transit through the previous countries listed.